savoirfairelinux/jami-project/docs/source/users/downloading_and_installing.rst

   3. Download and execute the client installer.

-Whether you install Ring via the terminal or binary packages, Ring should have been installed on your operating system and should appear in your applications list.
+Whether you install Jami via the terminal or binary packages, Jami should have been installed on your operating system and should appear in your applications list.